ArgyriosSynanis/technical-assesment-react/README.txt

           options will be needed for the next screen.

 Screen 3: On load, submit the selected option to the "evaluationApiMock"
-          to recieve the data needed to display onto a chart.
+          to receive the data needed to display onto a chart.
 If the user accepts the withdrawal, then submit the acceptance with the "acceptWithdrawalMock" API function.
 (Hint: the chart uses the devextreme package)